Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Debiasing the Robust Lasso

-We now present our proposed approach, named the `Debiased Robust Lasso Test Method' (\textsc{Drlt}), for recovering the signal $\boldsymbol{\beta^*}$ given measurements $\boldsymbol{y}$ obtained from the erroneous, unknown matrix $\boldsymbol{\hat{A}}$ which is different from the pre-specified, known sensing matrix $\boldsymbol{A}$.
-The main objectives of this work are: \begin{enumerate}[\text{Aim} (i):] \item Estimation of $\boldsymbol{\beta^*}$ under model mismatch and development of a statistical test to determine whether or not the $j^{\text{th}}$ sample, $j \in [p]$, is defective/diseased. \item Development of a statistical test to determine whether or not $\boldsymbol{\hat{a}_{i.}}$, $i\in [n]$, contains effective MMEs. \end{enumerate} A measurement containing an effective MME will appear like an outlier in comparison to other measurements due to the non-zero values in $\boldsymbol{\delta^*}$.
-Therefore identification of measurements containing MMEs is equivalent to determining the non-zero entries of $\boldsymbol{\delta^*}$.
+We now present our proposed approach, named the `Optimal Debiased Robust Lasso Test Method' (\textsc{ODrlt}), for recovering the signal $\boldsymbol{\beta^*}$ given measurements $\boldsymbol{y}$ obtained from the erroneous, unknown matrix $\boldsymbol{\hat{A}}$ which is different from the pre-specified, known sensing matrix $\boldsymbol{A}$.
+The main objectives of this work are: \begin{enumerate}[\text{Aim} (i):] \item Estimation of $\boldsymbol{\beta^*}$ under model mismatch and development of a statistical test to determine whether or not the $j^{\text{th}}$ sample ($j \in [p]$) is defective/diseased, i.e., whether or not $\beta^*_j$ is non-zero. \item Development of a statistical test to determine whether or not the $i^\text{th}$ measurement ($i\in [n]$) contains an effective MME i.e., whether or not $\delta^*_i$ is non-zero. \end{enumerate} A measurement containing an effective MME will appear like an outlier in comparison to other measurements due to the non-zero values in $\boldsymbol{\delta^*}$.
+Therefore identification of measurements containing effective MMEs is equivalent to determining the non-zero entries of $\boldsymbol{\delta^*}$.
 This idea is inspired by the concept of `Studentised residuals' which is widely used in the statistics literature to identify outliers in \emph{full-rank} regression models \cite{Montgomery}.
 Since our model operates in a compressive regime where $n < p$, the distributional property of studentized residuals may not hold.
 Therefore, we develop our \textsc{Drlt} method which is tailored for the compressive regime.

 Our basic estimator for $\boldsymbol{\beta^*}$ and $\boldsymbol{\delta^*}$ from $\boldsymbol{y}$ and $\boldsymbol{A}$ is given as

 where $\lambda_1, \lambda_2$ are appropriately chosen regularization parameters.
 This estimator is a robust version of the \textsc{Lasso} regression \cite{Nguyen2013}.
 The robust \textsc{Lasso}, just like the \textsc{Lasso}, will incur a bias due to the $\ell_1$ penalty terms.